playsrc/http-language-server/README.md

 ## Troubleshooting

-If you encounter any issues while using the HTTP Language Server Extension, please check the following:
+If you encounter any issues while using the HTTP Language Server, please check the following:

 - Ensure that you have installed all of the required dependencies and have set up your environment correctly.
 - Check the documentation and issue tracker for common problems and their solutions.